nathan-gardner/SECON2023Robot/Documentation/Signoffs/NathanGardner-signoff-Controller.md

 $f_{objects\ received\ on\ belt} = \frac{17\ objects}{80\ sec} =  0.2125\ Hz

 This means that the sample rate of $37.5\ \frac{ksamples}{sec}$ is more than enough for sampling the the color of the objects coming in on the belt.
-The robot will actually be able to sample a pedestal many times, the calculations for that is below:
+The robot will actually be able to sample a pedestal many times, the calculations for that are below:

 $\frac{samples}{L_{pedestal}} = 75\ \frac{ksamples}{sec} \ast \frac{1 sec}{2 inches} \ast \frac{2 inches}{1\ L_{pedestal}}$

-Nyquists for the color sensor sampling:
+Nyquist rate for the color sensor sampling:

 $f_{color\ sample} = 2 \ast 2\ Hz = 4\ Hz$